esentialss/btlo-writeups/network-analysis-web-shell.md

 **What is the first command executed by the attacker?**

-If we use filter ip.src==10.251.96.4 searching for cmd we can find that the first command was id also looking into the timestamp
+If we use filter ip.src==10.251.96.4 searching for cmd we can find that the first command was id also based on the timestamp

 <img width="1220" height="280" alt="image" src="https://github.com/user-attachments/assets/f2ceda75-2786-4d33-9f74-df28e4fefa22" />